-Special and Elite forces aside, anyone with the above qualities normally do very well in life and are successful in most things they do.
-They are high achievers and people tend to look up to or are inspired by their drive, focus and resilience professionally or personally.
+Special and Elite forces aside, those with the above qualities are normally successful in most things they do.
+They are high achievers who people to look up to, or are inspired by their drive, focus and resilience, professionally or personally.
 They tend to make good role models, leaders of people and manage stressful situations well.

-Weighted Fitness is the first phase of using the core qualities outlined above and developing them to increase the physical and mental strength together with the resilience to push your personal limits and stretch your ability even further.
-Training for a marathon, triathlon, 5km park run or resistance training in the gym 3 days a week all have their place for people wanting to be the best that they can be.
+Weighted Fitness is the first phase of using the core qualities outlined above and developing them to increase the physical and mental strength, together with the resilience to push your personal limits and stretch your ability even further.

 There are a number of components of physical fitness which facilitate quality overall fitness and authentic muscle movement: